flathub-infra/documentation/blog/2025-02-21/index.md

 - **App IDs must accurately reflect the developer’s domain name** or code hosting location; e.g. if an app is submitted that purports to be Lutris, its ID must be obviously associated with that app (in this case, [Lutris.net](https://lutris.net)).

+The app’s Flatpak manifest is reviewed, including all static permissions.
 Each of the documented requirements are checked—and if a reviewer finds something out of place they request changes to the submission, ask for rationale, or reject it completely.

 ## Automated Testing